KelvinNewtype/FreeCodeCamp-Recipe-Lab/README.md

 Push to vercel
 # 🍳 Perfect Fried Eggs

 Welcome to the **Perfect Fried Eggs** project!
 This simple and delicious recipe will teach you how to make fried eggs with crispy edges and runny yolks, ready in minutes with just a few ingredients.
-This is also a lab project for the recipe assignment on the FreeCodeCamp Full-Stack Development Certificate.
+This is also a project for the recipe assignment on the FreeCodeCamp Full-Stack Development Certificate.
 The CSS portion is added at a later date.

 ## 📋 Table of Contents
 - [Overview](#overview)